danielamitay/iOS-App-Performance-Cheatsheet/README.md

 - Encourages contributions and improvements
 - [GitHub Flavored Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) looks nice

+### Disclaimer

+There is a reason why this is called a *cheatsheet*.
+You should avoid premature optimizations, and only seek out code replacements when you have determined that a specific code path has become a performance bottleneck.
+Hopefully, however, this cheatsheet will provide a bit of insight into some of the bottlenecks that usually arise, and some of the options available to you.

 ### Contributions

 Pull requests are welcome!
-The best contributions will consist of substitutions for classes/methods known to block the main thread during a typical app lifecycle.
+The best contributions will consist of substitutions or configurations for classes/methods known to block the main thread during a typical app lifecycle.

 ### Contact